ingo/ingo.github.io/_recipes/cloud_potatoes.md

 author: Anonymous
 category: Sides
 description: These potatoes are like eating clouds.
 They are always a hit and people often ask for the recipe.
+The name says it all - these mashed potatoes are as light and fluffy as clouds.
+They make a unique twist on standard mashed potatoes, becoming so ethereally smooth that they live up to their name.
+People always request the recipe after trying these dreamy spuds, which are sure to be a hit at any dinner.
 favorite: "\u2713"
 image: cloud_potatoes.jpg
 size: 2 large pots